mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         Vector3 angular_velocity;
     };

-When we apply this state to the simulation on the right side, we apply it to the simulation directly by setting the position, rotation and velocities on each rigid body.
-This simple change is enough to keep the simulations in sync, and now the right simulation gives the same end result.
+When we apply this state to the simulation on the right side, we apply it by _directly_ setting the position, rotation and velocities on each rigid body.
+This simple change is enough to keep the simulations in sync, and PhysX doesn't diverge significantly in the 1/10th of a second between updates to show any noticeable pops.

+Most importantly, the simulation on the right gives the same end result:

 _(screen cap showing same resulting pile of cubes from top down in unity editor)_

 This is actually a big step, because it confirms that a _state synchronization_ based approach for networking can work with PhysX.
-The only problem is, sending uncompressed physics state is too much bandwidth.
+The only problem is, sending uncompressed physics state uses too much bandwidth.

-_We can do much better._

 # Quantized State

+To reduce bandwidth what we want to do is ...

 -------------------------------------------